-A wide variety of assessment strategies are employed at stages throughout the programme in order to cater for a diversity of learning needs.
+A wide variety of teaching, learning and assessment strategies are employed throughout the programme in order to cater for a diversity of learning needs.
+Students are expected to engage in a range of teaching and learning activities, which includes practical skill development through practicing on and with peers.
 The range and diversity of assessments allows the varying strengths of individual students to be demonstrated.
 All assessments throughout the programme are designed to assess students' theoretical knowledge and clinical practical skills to ensure students meet the necessary competencies for professional practice.
 Assessment strategies that are employed include clinical practical examinations, continuous assessment and end of year examinations.
 THE OVERALL STRUCTURE AND ECTS IN THE BSC (SPEECH AND LANGUAGE THERAPY)

-BACHELOR OF ARTS- SOCIAL CARE

-(NFO LEVEL 8 REF WWW NFO IE)
+BACHELOR OF ARTS- SOCIAL CARE (NFQ LEVEL 8 REF WWW.NFQ.IE)

-This programme leads to the award of Bachelor of Arts - Social Care (under the programme regulations of the College of Arts, Social Sciences and Celtic Studies).
+This programme leads to the award of Bachelor of Arts - Social Care (under the programme regulations of the College of Medicine, Nursing and Health Sciences).